 Google is not crawling my XYZ website.
 I don’t know why?
 Can you help me please?
 My URL is somedomain.com

-And if you post such question on any forum like one of the user of Go4Expert.com, IndianSword posted Google indexing and crawling issue? people always tend to suggest to get more incoming links for new websites and I also did the same but then after some general answers he still had problems and so I needed to see if there is something which is missing on his website.
+And if you post such a question on any forum like one of the users of Go4Expert.com, IndianSword posted Google indexing and crawling issue? people always tend to suggest getting more incoming links for new websites and I also did the same but then after some general answers he still had problems and so I needed to see if there is something which is missing on his website.
 Digging his website’s HTML deeper I found it had some Meta issues for some misconfiguration settings in WordPress.

-Now let’s see what could be the possible reason if your website in not in Google’s Index or if Google is not crawling your website
+Now let’s see what could be the possible reason if your website is not in Google’s Index or if Google is not crawling your website

 1. Blocked by robots.txt

 We should always block certain areas of the website like the admin area or test areas but doing it rightly with the right syntax is also a must.
 Done wrongly you can have problems with indexing in Google.
 See if you have any code in your robots.txt file which is blocking Googlebot to index your main pages.
 If you know the syntax rightly you can check yourself and if you are not aware of what should be the correct syntax add your website in Google Webmaster Tools and see if you have any wanted URLs blocked by your robots.txt file.

 2. Meta tags